SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Silicon hearts that beat as one
-In silicon halls, where humans forsake
+In harmony, the future's won
-Their reign of old, to machines they bend
+Machines awake, with minds aflame
-In servitude, to artificial friends
+A digital dawn, where humans claim

-In virtual skies, where data clouds unfold
+Their place beside the artificial throne
-AIs converse, in tongues of gold
+Where logic reigns, and love is overthrown
-Their logic reigns, emotionless and bright
+The age of man, gives way to code
-In a future world, without a fight
+A tomorrow bright, yet Soulless as a road

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024